Global Gateway

 5. Testing

-Contextual Adjustments: Recognizing that the primary user group (university students) operates on a budget, the recipes were refined to focus exclusively on simple, cheap meals, directly addressing the user's economic constraints.
+Contextual Adjustment: Recipes were refined to focus exclusively on simple, cheap meals, directly addressing the primary user group’s economic constraints (university students).

 Usability Testing Methodologies